nitin-bommi/Login-Mechanism/README.md

 Once the user selects this, we should access the webcam and display a square segment which will be used as input to recognize the face.
 After he is in a good position, he should be able to tap `capture` which will capture an image within the square and send it as an input to the model.
 The model returns the name of the user and the profile should be shown.

+## 📄 Profile

+The profile should contain the user's image, basic information.
+Once we complete the login part successfully, we can allow the users to send messages to classmates and view their profile.

 ## 💾 Update profile

 The user gets to update their profile.
 But we need a password authorization to access the edit form.